MarioBlazek/git-workshop/assignments/05-fork.md

 * Clone with SSH your fork locally
 * Set the original repository as upstream remote
 * Create new feature branch
-* Add some authors by your choice to `writers.yml` and try to stick with the format
+* Add 5 books of your choice to `writers.yml` and try to stick with the format
 * Commit and push to your remote

 Solution